-Test your knowledge in the upcoming Pediatric Brain Micro-Course.
+Test your knowledge in the upcoming Pediatric Brain Virtual Course.
 Led by Sumit Pruthi, MD, you will have the opportunity to review and analyze challenging cases of the pediatric brain.

-This micro-course is targeted to the general radiologist that is called upon to interpret pediatric studies in their practice and to provide practicing radiologists with the skills and understanding necessary to interpret pediatric cases of the brain.
+This virtual course is targeted to the general radiologist that is called upon to interpret pediatric studies in their practice and to provide practicing radiologists with the skills and understanding necessary to interpret pediatric cases of the brain.
 You will have the opportunity to:

 - Differentiate normal developmental variants that mimic pathology.